sriramdasbalaji/VSTS-DevOps-Labs/eclipse/readme.md

 1. Click **OK** to select the default folder for the workspace The plugin can be acquired and installed in the following ways"

 1. Eclipse MarketPlace:  The plug-in is freely available on the Eclipse Marketplace -https://marketplace.eclipse.org/content/team-explorer-everywhere.
-To install it from the marketplace, you can drag the **install** button to a running Eclipse or install it using the Help /|Eclipse Marketplace option
+To install it from the marketplace, you can drag the **install** button to a running Eclipse or install it using the Help |Eclipse Marketplace option

 1. Eclipse download site:
-   1. Choose **Help** menu /| **Install New Software**
+   1. Choose **Help** menu | **Install New Software**
    1. Select **Add**
    1. In the **Add Repository** dialog, enter **Team Explorer Everywhere** for the name and specify **http://dl.microsoft.com/eclipse/** for the location
    1. Click **OK**